Expurple/smawg/README.md

 * More tests.
 * Callback slots for AIs.
 * In-house AI and GUI examples.
-* CLI for easy interoperability with AIs and GUIs written in other languages.
 * Support for plugins with new ability types ???